rrd108/nuxt-api-shield/README.md

   - Easily adjust rate-limiting parameters without code changes.
   - Adapt to dynamic needs and maintain control over rate-limiting behavior through Nuxt's runtime configuration.
 - **Clear Error Handling**
-  - Returns a standardized 429 "Too Many Requests" error response when rate limits are exceeded.
+  - Returns a standardized 429 "Too Many Requests" error response when rate limits are exceeded or when a user is banned.
   - Facilitates proper error handling in client-side applications for a smooth user experience.

 ## Quick Setup